-The primary role of PCCLD's satellite collections is to provide access to books, information and programming that supports community needs and interests.
+The primary role of PCCLD's satellite libraries is to provide access to books, information and programming that supports community needs and interests.
 This document identifies the locations of these collections and provides general guidance governing these services.

-The satellite collections are for the reading enrichment of community members.
+The satellite libraries are for the enrichment of community members.
 An agreement between PCCLD and each partnering organization governs the operation of a PCCLD satellite.

-PCCLD satellite collections are located at these sites:
+PCCLD satellite libraries are located at these sites: